 The search continues… in science

 Besides RCT, Luc Verelst founded in 2013 a Belgian private foundation, the Anticancer Fund (ACF), which became a foundation of public utility in 2018.
 The ACF was created to accomplish one key goal: to discover a cure for cancer.
-ACF scientists focussed their early efforts on the well-documented, scientific investigation of alternative cancer treatments not offered in mainstream clinics.
+The ACF scientists focussed their early efforts on the well-documented, scientific investigation of alternative cancer treatments not offered in mainstream clinics.
 The team explored the stories of exceptional survivors and exhaustively examined results from private clinics worldwide.

 Succeeding where the ‘cancer industry’ fails